jamesjjcondon/rad_pl/README.md

 In a terminal, you could also type:
 `python constants.py` to prompt an error message with your machine name (to add back into constants.py).

-# Start training on MedNIST
+## Start training on MedNIST
 - care of Arturo Polanco: https://github.com/apolanco3225/Medical-MNIST-Classification
-- from the rad_pl directory type
+- from the rad_pl directory type:

 `python train.py`